FilleHeureuse/Fake-News-Detection-System/Project Management Plan (PMP)/IV. Project Executing.md

 The code is used to deployment purpose.
 2. Modelling With Stopwords.ipynb<br>
-This script consists of two sections for development purpose:<br> &nbsp;- Constructing a machine-learning pipeline.
+This script consists of two sections for development purpose:<br> &nbsp; - Constructing a machine-learning pipeline.
-&nbsp;- Selecting the most suitable Machine Learning models.
+&nbsp; - Selecting the most suitable Machine Learning models.
 3. Model.pkl<br>
 The final best model that was selected for the production in the deployment stage.
 4. Requirements.txt<br>